grafana/grafana-operator/docs/docs/api.md

-IngressTLS describes the transport layer security associated with an Ingress.
+IngressTLS describes the transport layer security associated with an ingress.

 <table>
     <thead>